What Is Skin Problem?

 Ayurvedic Skin Care Treatment

-- Avoid bitter, astringent and pungent tasting foods.
+- Avoid bitter, astringent and pungent foods.

-- Eat warm, oily, or heavy foods.
+- Eat warm, oily or heavy food.

-- Avoid sweet, sour and salty foods.
+- Avoid foods that are sweet, sour and salty.

 Lifestyle and Exercise:

 Not only dietary routine, but daily lifestyle habits and exercise are vital to healthy skin.
 Overarching lifestyle guidance in Ayurveda includes waking up early before sunrise and going to sleep before 10 pm during the night, eating breakfast before 8 am in the morning, lunch before noon and dinner before the sunsets.

 Exercise and physical activity are beneficial for eliminating the toxins that cause skin ailments.

 Along with diet and lifestyle changes, equally important is to incorporate some Ayurvedic herbs in your regular diet to balance your dosha.

 The herbs that are vital for the effective treatment of skin problem are as follows: